KateHockenbury/Diafriend-2.0/README.md

 Firebase can be used for login features is not currently implemented.

-See attach paper to better understand the files and my experience with the project.
+See attach paper (APEX - Final Report) to better understand the files and my experience with the project.